-Unclassified - The primary cause of the increase in this line item health insurance as we are budgeting for a 12% rate increase although we know rates will not increase to that extent.
-Property and liability insurance has also been increased by 23% to reflect the increase in premiums due to the increase in claims.
+Unclassified - The primary cause of the increase in this line item is within the property and liability insurance increasing 23% to reflect the increase in premiums due to the increase in claims.
 The Town also saw a large increase in our 111F insurance premium due to an increase in claims reported.
 The Essex Regional Retirement board assessment is also increasing 13.3%.